bettergov/foiamail/docs/technical.md

 # filing attachments
-FOIAMachine will file attachments from completed responses in designated Drive folder, specifically in a subdirectory named after the agency.
+FOIAmail will file attachments from completed responses in designated Drive folder, specifically in a subdirectory named after the agency.
 These operations are typically performed globally via cronjob.

 ## reading emails
 The `att.gm` module contains functions related to detecting GMail attachments, as well as control logic for downloading those attachments to buffer files, uploading them to Drive (see below) and removing buffer files.
 This process can be described as "shipping" attachments.